aayushuppal/mysite/docs/index.md

 , **Data Science**, **Machine Learning** and in process building high performance , reliable backend systems to leverage those capabilities to the maximum and derive the best insight possible.

 ## Current Endeavors
 * `Building ETL pipelines with Apache Spark.`
 * `Real Time Analytics using Spark Streaming and Spark MLlib.`
 * `Understanding Hyperledger and Blockchain.`
 * `Dwelling into the fullstack Javascript world with MEAN stack.`

 ## Featured

+!!! info ""
     * Kangra Valley Train in the stunning backdrop of Dhauladhars. [link](https://aayushuppal.github.io/mountains/)